Harwesta/Biforcom-MCR-routers/README.md

 - one USB 2.0

 Additional features :
-- supervisor/watchdog based on STM32L052T8 controller (resets power supply for Nanopi Core and modems).
+- supervisor/watchdog/buttons controller based on STM32L052T8 (resets power supply for Nanopi Core and modems).
 Powered by Li-Ion 18650 2200mAh battery with charger.
 - dedicated DC-DC converters TPS54332 3.3V 3A with STM32L052T8-controlled for each modems.
 - main DC-DC converters TPS54332 5V 3A with watchdog STM32L052T8-controlled.